logo

 Share This Post

 Prognathism, or a protruding jaw, is a medical condition.
 Your jaw juts out or protrudes when you have Prognathism.
 Your lower jaw is frequently involved in this.
+This is often called lower jaw protrusion.
 However, while symptoms may be present from birth, they may also appear later in life due to oral injuries (such as a blow to the mouth) or bad habits from infancy (like thumb-sucking).
+But you don't have to worry if you have it because effective mandibular prognathism treatments are available to meet your needs.
 Treatment includes a combination of corrective jaw surgery and orthodontics.

 Prognathism has different types, like: